csci-1301/csci-1301.github.io/lectures/060_object_oriented_intro/readme.md

     }
     ```

-    Without `this`, the body of the `SetWidth` method would be `width = width;`, which doesn't do anything (it would assign the parameter `width` to itself).
+    Without `this`, the body of the `SetWidth` method would be `width = width;`, which does not do anything (it would assign the parameter `width` to itself).

 ## Constants

 - Classes can also contain constants
 - Syntax: `[public/private] const [type] [name] = [value];`
 - This is a named value that never changes during program execution
-- Safe to make it `public` because it can't change -- no risk of violating encapsulation
+- Safe to make it `public` because it cannot change -- no risk of violating encapsulation
 - Can only be built-in types (`int`, `double`, etc.), not objects
 - Can make your program more readable by giving names to "magic numbers" that have some significance
 - Convention: constants have names in ALL CAPS